twinfoundation/tools/README.md

-# GTSC Tools
+# TWIN Tools

-This mono-repository contains some of the tooling packages that the rest of the GTSC packages depend on.
+This mono-repository contains some of the tooling packages that the rest of the TWIN packages depend on.

 ## Packages